tezedge/tezedge-docs/contents/tezedge/baking.md

    import secret key <delegate_alias> <delegate_secret_key>
 ```

-## Launching Tezos Baker.
+## Launching the Tezos Baker.

-Before you can launch Tezos baker, you need to have Tezedge node running and provigind RPC functionality, see [Quick Start](../get-started/quick-start).
+Before you can launch the Tezos baker, you need to have the TezEdge node running and providing an RPC functionality, see the [Quick Start](../get-started/quick-start) guide for more information.

-Assuming the the Tezedge node uses port 18732 for RPC, and directory `/tmp/tezos-data` as its context storage, use the following command to launch `tezos-baker`:
+Assuming that the TezEdge node uses port 18732 for RPC, and directory `/tmp/tezos-data` as its context storage, use the following command to launch the `tezos-baker`:

 ```
 $ tezos-baker-011-PtHangz2 \